 Given the strong need to develop better strategies for the 180 million people infected with HCV worldwide, liver specialists at the Massachusetts General Hospital Digestive Healthcare Center have been studying the tenacious nature of HCV and exploring new approaches for treating this chronic infection.

-Better Understanding of HCV’s Interaction with its Target Cell
+Better Understanding of HCV’s Interaction with

 Unlike other hepatitis viruses, hepatitis C is exceptional in that 75 to 80 percent of acute infections lead to chronic infection.
 To help uncover why this occurs, the Hepatitis C Center for Human Immunology (HCV CHI) at Mass General is one of eight institutions participating as a Cooperative Center for Translational Research on Human Immunology and Biodefense (CCHI).
 The HCV CHI was awarded a $15 million grant from the National Institute of Allergy and Infectious Diseases to better understand the human immune response to hepatitis C. Raymond T. Chung, MD, director of hepatology and vice chief of gastroenterology at Mass General Hospital, is the principal investigator of the HCV CHI and leader of a project aimed at understanding the mechanisms by which the immune system fails to contain HCV.